pikender/souploaf.github.io/resume.md

 *Developer / Elixir*

-- Worked on on Phoenix Application responsible for onboarding users and companies interesting in sharing data and offload legal and technical expertise to fully managed cloud based solution
+- Worked on Phoenix Application responsible for onboarding users and companies interesting in sharing data and offload legal and technical expertise to fully managed cloud based solution
+- Worked on packaging the solution for off-site usage with only dependency to update latest Data Science models using docker image
-- It's a mix of microservies written in Elixir and phoenix web app is the interface for real users where-in they can manage controller and processor of data and data sources.
+- It's a mix of microservices, managed over kubernetes using docker, written in Elixir (data pipelines), Python (Data Science) and phoenix web app is the interface for real users where-in they can manage controller and processor of data and data sources.
+- Interesting usage of Erlang Ports to share Python Data Science scripts execution progress over websockets to Phoenix Webapp
+- Exposure to Azure Service Bus - Receiver / Sender Implementation using amqp 1.0
+- Exposure to Hashicorp Vault for encrypting/decrypting client data store passwords and 2-factor auth using Google Authenticator
 - Ecto and Phoenix goodies have made it a breeze to structure this enterpise grade solution for better extensibility and maintenance.